masives/sanity-to-wordpress/readme.md

 # What is this script?

-The script goal is to make migrating from wordpress to sanity easier.
-It allows you to generate `.ndjson` file ready to be imported into your sanity database.
+The script goal is to make migrating from Wordpress to Sanity easier.
+It allows you to generate `.ndjson` file ready to be imported into your Sanity database.

-Schemas are in line with default sanity gatsby starter, which you can create on https://www.sanity.io/create?template=sanity-io%2Fsanity-template-gatsby-blog
+Schemas are in line with default Sanity gatsby starter, which you can create on https://www.sanity.io/create?template=sanity-io%2Fsanity-template-gatsby-blog

 It handles few edge cases: